korede-ishola/Customer-Retention-Prediction-System/README.md

 Classification models typically use a probability threshold of 0.5 to convert predicted probabilities into classes.

-For a retention system, there is no reason to assume that 0.5 is automatically the optimal threshold.
+For a retention system however, 0.5 may not automatically be the optimal threshold.

 A lower threshold can identify more potential churners, increasing recall, but it also increases the number of customers incorrectly flagged.